 TMJ afflicts over 35 million people in the US and affects more women than men.
 Jaw pain is usually the first symptom of TMJ disorders and usually begins with a dull aching pain with your jaw muscles becoming very tender.

 Not everyone with TMJ will have every symptom while some people do not experience any pain.

-If Dr. Katherine Toubian, believes that you might be suffering from TMJ, she will order x-rays and perhaps fit you with a mouth guard.
+If our doctor diagnose that you might be suffering from TMJ, they will order x-rays and perhaps fit you with a mouth guard.

 There are some things you can do yourself to help treat TMJ and these include: